-A little bit about me – I’m Evie, a 23 year old Mancunian who loves pies as much as you’d expect.
-I’ve spend the last few years moving around Australia with my boyfriend, travelling to beautiful places, working on blueberry farms, cigar bars and ice cream stands and swimming in the ocean at every opportunity.
+A little bit about me – I’m Evie, a 24 year old Mancunian who loves pies as much as you’d expect.

-I flew to the other side of the world four days after finishing my Psychology degree in May 2017.
+Four days after finishing my Psychology degree in May 2017, I flew to Australia for a two year working holiday.
 At the time I was struggling with depression and disordered eating, as well as working tirelessly on my final assignments.
 To me, moving was a fresh start – a chance to reset my life away from the stress I’d been experiencing.
 I didn’t think twice.

 Early on, two things challenged me.
 Firstly, going into a mild panic in the supermarket upon discovering that Aussies measure in kilojoules, meaning I had to do a whole shop without knowing the calorie content of my items.
 Secondly, not having a scale and therefore having no idea of how I should feel about my body.